alexandrosangeli/l4-individual-project/timelog/timelog.md

 - **1 hours** Finished the accuracy function and some code reformatting
 - **1 hour** going over papers on protein domain prediction scores (found on the Teams channel)

+---

 ## Week 9

 ### Fri 18/11/22

 - **2 hours** Fixing issue with accuracy function and code cleaning and reformatting

+---

+# Holiday Placeholder

+---

+## Week 16

+### Sat 07/01/23
+- Setup script that will download the PDB files.
+- Create a Dataset using Pytorch.
+---

+## Week 17 (Start of Sem 2)